BOARD OF DIRECTORS

 As a native Angeleno, Kate is passionate about giving back to the city she was born and raised in.
 Kate is a literacy advocate who is devoted to the creation and support of programs that provide free access to books and reading programs to everyone despite their economic situation.

-Kate earned a Bachelors of Arts degree in English from Loyola Marymount University and later received a Master’s Degree in International Public Policy and Management from the University of Southern California.
 Kate is an avid fan of classic literature and her drive can best be summarized by her favorite author Jane Austen, “It isn’t what we say or think that defines us, but what we do,” from Sense and Sensibility.

 VICE-CHAIRPERSON

-Council Member, City of West Hollywood
+Mayor, City of West Hollywood

 Director of Public Affairs, Planned Parenthood